PA DEP Growing Greener Grant

-Help Us Reach Your Neighbors: Most of this neighborhood must join in to get enough data on rain gardens benefits.
+Help Us Reach Your Neighbors: Most of this neighborhood must join in to get enough data on green stormwater control benefits.
 Please help us educate your neighbors – see target area at the above web site or email us to help.
 Offer is ONLY FOR TARGET AREA.

 Who Are We?
 With the assistance of Haverford Township and the Hav-a-Rain Garden program, this Darby Creek Valley Association project funded by a PA Department of Environmental Protection Growing Greener Grant will research the beneficial effects of rain gardens to mitigate flooding and pollution from stormwater runoff.